-All meals at Estancia Cristina are included during your stay and served on an a la carte basis during set windows in the main lodge.
+All meals at Estancia Cristina are included during your stay and served on an à la carte basis during set windows in the main lodge.
 Even in such a remote location the food here is exceptionally delicious and well-prepared.
-The focus is on regional flavors and traditional preparations.
+The focus is on regional flavours and traditional preparations.
 In addition to breakfast, lunch, and dinner there is afternoon tea which features hand blended teas served alongside wonderful cakes and pastries.
-There wine cellar is chock full of delicious Argentinian Malbecs we might add.
+Their wine cellar is chock-full of delicious Argentinian Malbecs we might add.

 Families are welcome at Estancia Cristina.
 There is no shortage of wide-open space for children to play in and explore and the structure of the cabins make it easy for families to all be housed together but have separate rooms.

 Staying here, you are offered a whole range of excursions including horse riding, trekking, and fishing (between December and March).
 Upon arrival at the estancia you will speak with a member of the concierge team to discuss the options available to you during your stay and plot out your excursions.